 The word calls it luck.
+And sadly, so do God's people far too often.
 "Things just happen," they say.
-It's all coincidence.
+"It's just coincidence."

 But wait.
 Do things just "happen?"
 Are our lives merely filled with random acts of chance, or is someone really in control?